AdrianaSakeena/quantum_interference_simulator/README.md

-3. Constructing Complex Probability Amplitudes
+3. Constructing Complex Probability Amplitudes:

    - What is a complex probability amplitude?